FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Experiments

 We evaluate reflection removal on three widely used real benchmarks, including Nature~\cite{li2020single}, Real~\cite{zhang2018single}, and SIR2~\cite{wan2017benchmarking}, following their standard test splits and evaluation protocols.
-To assess robustness under unconstrained imaging conditions, we further report qualitative results on a small set of in the wild mixed images collected from the Internet, which exhibit diverse reflection patterns and challenging scene content.
+To assess robustness under unconstrained imaging conditions, we further report qualitative results on a small set of in-the-wild mixed images collected from the Internet, which exhibit diverse reflection patterns and challenging scene content.
 We compare our method with representative single image reflection removal approaches, including IBCLN~\cite{li2020single}, Dong~\etal~\cite{dong2021location}, YTMT~\cite{hu2021trash}, DSRNet~\cite{hu2023single}, Zhu~\etal~\cite{zhu2024revisiting}, RDNet~\cite{zhao2025reversible} and DAI~\cite{hu2025dereflection}.
 For methods with publicly available training code, we follow the official implementations and finetune them on our training data to reduce the impact of mismatched data distributions.
-All competing methods are evaluated using the same test images and the same preprocessing pipeline.
+All competing methods are evaluated using the same test images, preprocessing pipeline, and metrics.